 - I am good at making decisions.

 It’s taken a lifetime to build a negative self-image, so you can expect it to take time to replace it with a positive one.
-Working with a therapist will help you fill more esteem faster which will ripple thru to your marriage.
+Working with a therapist will help you fill more esteem faster which will ripple through to your marriage.

 A person with high self-worth…